 Eyewitness Peter of Blois complained of the poor quality of food served at the court of King Henry II.
 The bread was not properly baked, the beer and wine were thick with dregs and the meat and fish served were long past their best.
 Yet the King’s servants did not care so long as tables were full.

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: if, must, or, otherwise, unless, until, whereas, who.
+3.introduce one of the following words into the precis: although, despite, if, just, ought, until, whereas, whether.

 Archive